Social studies essay outline and cliches. Social studies essay (USE): structure, cliché phrases, typical mistakes. Social Studies Essay Examples

 “The meaning of this statement is that...”

-own point of view
+Own point of view

-I don't share that point of view...
+I do not share this point of view...

-I cannot subscribe to this statement because...
+I cannot agree with this statement because...

-The depth of thought of the great ...
+The depth of thought of the great is amazing...

-Surprising non-standard approach to the problem ...
+The non-standard approach to the problem is surprising...

-This phrase makes me think...
+This phrase makes you think...

-For me, this phrase is the key to understanding...
+For me this phrase is the key to understanding...

-Thinking about this phrase, you come to the conclusion that ...
+Thinking about this phrase, you come to the conclusion that...

 Examples